kamwithak/phylax-tx-decoder/README.md

 ## Features

 - Decode transaction input data and method calls
-- Visualize nested contract interactions via a nested table ie) _Execution Trace_
+- Visualize nested contract interactions (shows contract names and addresses) via a nested table ie) _Execution Trace_
-- Show contract names and addresses
-- Display native ETH value transfers
+- Display native `ETH` value transfers including `from` and `to` addresses ie) _TransactionOverview_
-- Support for common ERC standards (ERC20, ERC721, etc.) - requires further support for vault contract standards, etc...
+- Support for common ERC standards (`ERC20`, `ERC721`, etc.) - requires further support for vault contract standards, etc...
 - Fallback trace mechanism for broader node compatibility

-~- TODO: integrate wagmi and wallet connecting via the NavBar~
+- Wagmi integration and wallet connecting via the NavBar - `ConnectButton`

-~- TODO: footer component~
+- Layout, NavBar, Main Page, and Footer components

-- TODO: testing coverage and mock tests via Jest and testing-library/react
+- Testing coverage for core functionality -> mock tests using `Jest` and `testing-library`
-- TODO: documentation, analysis on trade-offs and improvements/optimizations - short-cuts taken in the name of expediency
+- In progress: documentation, analysis on trade-offs and improvements/optimizations - short-cuts taken in the name of expediency

 ## How It Works